 - (Michigan Historical Commission, 1919, reprinted 1978 by Black Letter Press) A business and financial history, covering the financial manipulations in the early parts of the century and concludes with the PM's plan of reorganization in 1916.
 Dry reading.
 Available for $17.50 + s/h from Black Letter Press, 461 Worth Rd., Rt.
 1 Moran, MI 49760.

 - Pere Marquette Railway HO Modeler's Reference Guide and PM Railway Bibliography by Fritz Milhaupt.

-- (2011, available from author or as a free download from this web site) A listing of HO locomotive, car and structure kits appropriate for modeling a PM prototype.
+- (2011-present) A listing of HO locomotive, car and structure kits appropriate for modeling a PM prototype.
 It is divided into sections by type of equipment and identifies models that were pre-painted for the PM (indicating whether they accurately represent PM equipment), and a listing of models that can be used as-is or with minor modifications.
 There is also a listing of and commentary on the PM decals that have been available over the years.
-Available for $4.00, postpaid, from Fritz Milhaupt, P.O.
-Box 7408, Ann Arbor, MI 48107-7408, or as a free download from this web site.
+Available as a free download from this web site.

 - Pere Marquette Revenue Freight Cars by Art Million and John Paton.